++dejs:format

 > ((oj so):dejs:format jon)

-{[p='bar' q={'xxx' 'zzz' 'yyy'}] [p='foo' q={'bbb' 'ccc' 'aaa'}]}
+{[p='bar' q={'xxx' 'zzz' 'yyy'}] [p='foo' q={'bbb' 'ccc' 'aaa'}]}++om:dejs:format

 Object as map

-function is a wet gate that takes wit
+The +om function is a wet gate that takes wit and produces a gate that takes jon.

 Accepts

-, and is the sample of the wet gate.
+wit is a fist, and is the sample of the wet gate.

-is the sample of the gate produced by the wet gate.
+jon is a json object whose values are the kind of json that wit takes. jon is the sample of the gate produced by the wet gate.

 Produces

-is the type produced by wit
+A (map cord [type]), where [type] is the type produced by wit.

 Source